emtilt/ph410s21/_pages/about.md

 ### Readings

-Reading is an essential part of 481!
+Reading is an essential part of PH 410!
 Reading the text before class is very important.
 Lecture is to clarify your understanding, to help you make sense of the material.
 I will assume you have done the required readings in advance!
 Griffiths is one of the best (and most readable)